Small backyard spa guide

 Skip it if: electrical access, permits, or delivery access are complicated.

-CTA: Compare outdoor sauna kits.
+Compare compact outdoor sauna kits.

 2. Hot tub under a pergola